mykldggn/mykldggn/README.md

 [![Michael's GitHub Stats](https://github-readme-stats.vercel.app/api?username=mykldggn)](https://github.com/anuraghazra/github-readme-stats)

-- 🔭 Profile is currently WIP 😅 but feel free to check out my LinkedIN below and connect.
+- 🔭 Profile is currently a major WIP 😅 but feel free to check out my LinkedIN below and connect.
+- My current plans are to land a Data Science role in the Greater Seattle Area upon graduation!

 Hoping to store the majority of my projects on this profile!
 Would appreciate feedback where you see fit if there is an improvement to be made.
 Thanks.

 Technical Skills:
 * 🐍 PYTHON
+  * 📚 General Libraries: Pandas, NumPy
+  * 📦 DS Packages: Scikit-Learn, Tensorflow,
+  * 😎 Visualization Packages: Seaborn, matplotlib, statsmodels
 * 🗄️ SQL, R
 * 📊 TABLEAU